← river42

 Podcast creation

-Turn what you save — and your briefings — into a narrated podcast.
-Generate audio, then subscribe one click away in Apple Podcasts, Overcast, Pocket Casts, or any app.
+Generate a narrated podcast from saved entries or briefings, then subscribe in one click with Apple Podcasts, Overcast, Pocket Casts, or another app.

 Email digests

-RSS & Atom, YouTube, Reddit, Mastodon, Bluesky, Git forges, podcasts, and saved bookmarks — one pluggable connector system, one inbox.
+Reader pulls RSS and Atom feeds, YouTube, Reddit, Mastodon, Bluesky, Git forges, podcasts, and saved bookmarks into one inbox through pluggable connectors.

 Extraction & search